Updated: Aug 6

 Keep lowering your hips until you can see that your hamstrings are parallel (or slightly below parallel) to the ground.

-On reaching the half-way position your shins should be almost vertical, your back is straight and shoulder pulled back.
+On reaching the halfway position your shins should be almost vertical, your back is straight and your shoulders are pulled back.

-To complete the movement fire though the quads and glutes and stand up nice and erect – there should still be a slight bend in the knee.
+To complete the movement fire through the quads and glutes and stand up nice and erect – there should still be a slight bend in the knee.

-Keep your chest pointing forwards and knees pointing out
+Do keep your chest pointing forwards and knees pointing out.

-Keep your back straight so as to avoid injury
+Do keep your back straight to avoid injury.

 Once you develop sumo squatting confidence you can begin to include weights – don’t use weights if you are not yet comfortable with the exercise!